Boy Scouts of America: 2016 & 2017

 "Garden State Equality believes that the Boy Scouts of America’s policy on accepting gay youth should extend to transgender youth.
 We also believe that the New Jersey Law Against Discrimination, which protects New Jerseyans from discrimination on the basis of gender identity and gender expression should extend to this case."
 3

-The group has written a petition that they are sending to the Boy Scouts of America.
+The group prepared a petition that they sent to the Boy Scouts of America.
 It states:

 "Boy Scouts of America: I stand with Cub Scout Joe Maldonado and his family.
 The Boy Scouts should accept transgender boys as boys, and treat Joe and other transgender kids with the respect all children deserve."
 3

 As of 2017-FEB-13, their petition had accumulated 2,974 signatures.

 2016-JAN-30: Boy Scouts of America announced a change in their policy towards transgender children: